 Mr. K is a 65 year old retired high school teacher who has bad arthritis in his knees and his hips.
 He used to be very active and athletic when he was young but has been severely limited by joint pain in the last three years.
 He had tried several different medications in the past with only minimal relief.

 Recently, his doctor changed his medication.
 After he started taking these new pills, he has felt somewhat weak.
 He occasionally has some burning sensation in his stomach after he takes the pill.
 He also feels sick to his stomach after meals.
-Despite these side effects he felt like the new pill was helping his arthritis pain and he continued to take it.
+Despite these side effects he felt like the new medication was helping his arthritis pain and he continued to take it.
 After 10 days, he had an episode of severe stomach discomfort one night after his dinner.
 He said it felt more like burning, fullness and discomfort rather than actual pain.
 As his symptoms worsened, he became more nauseated.
 He also felt very weak and dizzy.
 He was so weak that he felt like he was going to faint.
 He called his son and they called the ambulance and took him to the hospital right away.

 In this patient, the bleeding ulcer was caused by the arthritis medication.
-A class of medication very useful in treating arthritis and other painful condition called NSAIDs are known to cause bleeding ulcer in some patients.
+A class of medication very useful in treating arthritis and other painful conditions called NSAIDs(non-steroidal anti-inflammatory drugs) are known to cause bleeding ulcers in some patients.
 It is very hard to predict who might develop the bleeding ulcer.
-Once, a patient has developed bleeding ulcer after taking this class of medicine, they should not take those medications again.
-Common examples of NSAIDs that can cause bleeding ulcer are high dose Ibuprofen, high dose naproxen, indomethacin and several other medications in the same class.
+Once a patient has developed bleeding ulcer after taking this class of medicine, they should not take those medications again.
+Common examples of NSAIDs that can cause bleeding ulcer are ibuprofen, naproxen, indomethacin and several other medications in the same class.

 I hope the story of Mr K helped you understand more about bleeding ulcer symptoms.
-Please check back soon as I will be uploading more real patient stories about different types of patients with diagnosis of bleeding ulcer.